NOT IN OUR NEIGHBORHOOD!!!

 But why did it have to come to that?
 Well, the price of Real Estate along with Real Estate speculation, as largely seen throughout Hawaii, increased astronomically over the last 15 years with the seemingly sole focus on the Tourist Industry, so that even just a simple three-bedroom home cannot be purchased under $700,000 even in Waimanalo.
 With no “Living Wage” in sight for Hawaii, which totally depends on the Tourist and Military Industry with attractive but high-priced homes largely built for overseas investors, people failing to pay the rent will end up on the streets.
 And once on the street, how long will it take for one to physically and mentally deteriorate?
 So, the solution for many was to either move to the Big Island or leave Hawaii while they still had coins in their pockets, or become homeless.

 While the Waimanalo solution cannot be applied so easily everywhere else, we must acknowledge that the stumbling blocks are us.
-Political rhetoric instead of moral leadership, especially at election time, resolves nothing and just makes the long-term situation worse.
-If we open up our minds and hearts, we can not only stem but eradicate the homeless crisis that we ourselves have largely created with our “Out of Sight and Not in Our Neighborhood” rational.
+Political rhetoric instead of moral leadership, resolves nothing and just makes the long-term situation worse.
+If we open up our minds and hearts, we can not only stem but eradicate the homeless crisis that we ourselves have largely created with our “Out of Sight and Not in Our Neighborhood” selfish rational.